Penny Singer

+Navajo fashion designerand and artist from New Mexico, U.S.

-Penny Singer is a Diné (Navajo) clothing designer who creates wearable art.
+Penny Singer is a Diné textile artist, photographer, and Native American fashion designer living in New Mexico.

 Biography

-Penny Singer was born in Teec Nos Pos, Arizona to Diné parents.
+Penny Singer was born in Teec Nos Pos, Arizona, to Diné parents.
 They were a military family, and moved every few years.
 Singer's mother taught her to sew when she was seven.
 She attended Highland High School in Gilbert, Arizona.

 Singer won a scholarship to Haskell Indian Nations University.
 Her boyfriend needed a ribbon shirt for powwow regalia, so she made one for him.
 In 1992, Singer transferred the Institute of American Indian Arts to study photography and documentary film. where she studied traditional design techniques, particularly southwest appliqué styles.
 Singer graduated from college in 1996.
 After graduating, Singer returned to fashion design, showing her first pieces at Indian Market in 1999.
 Singer's appliqué grew stronger as she created and used her stencils.

 Singer began producing and selling ribbon shirts at markets like the Santa Fe Indian Market.
 In 2023, they were displayed at the Southwestern Association for Indian Arts Native Fashion Week.

 Work

 Singer considers her work "wearable art".
 She makes clothing ranging from dancing regalia to jackets.
 A 2024 article in Vogue noted that she specializes in handcrafted ribbon shirts.
 Singer's work combines her artistic media.
 For example, she will use photographs printed on fabric for patchwork.
 She uses art by other artists as well, like buttons created by Navajo silversmiths Michael Roanhorse and Jennifer Curtis.
 Her work draws inspiration from her life and Navajo design.

-Singer's work mainly includes jackets, shirts, and purses, but also includes wall hangings, dance regalia, and other clothing.
+Singer's work includes jackets, shirts, and purses, but also includes wall hangings, dance regalia, and other clothing.